dmpagency/hr.testproject/README-SCRAPING.md

 ### What we want to see ###
 * Source code (in GIT) - Please create your own GIT repository on GitHub (or Bitbucket or somewhere else), commit the code there and send us the repository.

-If you have any questions, please contact us on e-mail tereza.vackarova@dmpublishing.cz.
+If you have any questions, please contact us on e-mail hr@dmpagency.cz.
 However, everything should be clear :)